 Gus comes in and stops, but Jack says the two of them shouldn’t/won’t fight.
 So Gus comes in.
 Bigger buys another pack of cigarettes and throws it to Gus, who looks confused.
 Bigger tells him to forget it.
 Gus smiles, saying Bigger is crazy.

-He could leave town instead of going to the Daltons, he thinks.
+He could leave town instead of going to the Dalton's place, he thinks.
 But what would happen then?
-So he decides it’s better to go back to the Dalton’s place and see what’s happening there.
+So he decides it’s better to go back and see what’s happening there.
 Wouldn’t they blame the Reds first?

 He takes a street car there and begins to get nervous as he goes.
 Will anybody sitting around him think he’d killed a white girl?
 A millionaire’s daughter?
 And then burned the body?